regix1/qbt-cleanup/README.md

 This tool provides a safe way to clean up your torrents:
 - It removes torrents from qBittorrent based on ratio/time criteria without disrupting Sonarr/Radarr
 - It can target only paused torrents (recommended) to ensure you're only removing completed downloads
+- It applies different criteria to private and non-private torrents based on your preferences
 - It gives you control over file deletion to match your media management setup
 - It runs on a schedule to keep your torrent client tidy

 ## How It Works

 1. The tool connects to your qBittorrent WebUI
-2. It checks torrents against the specified criteria (either qBittorrent's configured limits or your fallback values)
+2. It checks torrents against the specified criteria:
+   - For private torrents: PRIVATE_RATIO and PRIVATE_DAYS (or qBittorrent's settings)
+   - For non-private torrents: NONPRIVATE_RATIO and NONPRIVATE_DAYS (or fallback values)
    - When CHECK_PAUSED_ONLY=true, only paused torrents are evaluated (recommended)
-   - When CHECK_PAUSED_ONLY=false, all torrents are evaluated
 3. When torrents meet or exceed these criteria, they are deleted from qBittorrent (with or without their files, as configured)
 4. The process repeats on the schedule you define